 What we don’t: Many of their on-trail and all-mountain designs aren’t beginner-friendly.

-Atomic recently discontinued their all-mountain Vantage series, but that ski was never a favorite of ours: Its light but stiff build was unforgiving and could be downright harsh in the right (or wrong) conditions.
-The latest Maverick is a much more refined performer—it’s still light and quick but doesn’t require as much constant attention to keep from getting bounced around.
-Their Bent collection is another standout—the Bent Chelter 120 and Bent 90 top our powder ski and intermediate ski round-ups, respectively—for its skillful balance between weight and power.
+Atomic recently discontinued their all-mountain Vantage series, but that ski was never a favorite of ours: Its light-but-stiff build was unforgiving and could be downright harsh in the right (or wrong) conditions.
+The latest Maverick is a more refined performer—it’s still light and quick but doesn’t require as much constant attention to keep from getting bounced around.
+Their Bent collection is now considered the standout—the Bent Chetler 120 and Bent 90 top our powder ski and intermediate ski round-ups, respectively—for its skillful balance between weight and power, not to mention the incredible topsheet graphics from artist/professional skier Chris Bentchetler himself.
 In addition to skis, Atomic also pumps out a quality lineup of boots, bindings, poles, helmets, goggles, and more.
-It’s worth noting that despite their shared ownership with Salomon (under the umbrella company Amer Sport Group) and crossover in branding with products like the Shift and Warden bindings, Atomic’s ski and boot divisions function independently.
+It’s worth noting that despite their shared ownership with Salomon and crossover in branding with products like the Shift and Warden bindings, Atomic’s boot division functions independently.

 Black Crows